 Independence Charter School (ICS) is a community-based K-8 public charter school of academic excellence, centrally located in Philadelphia and serving a diverse community of learners.
-ICS provides an intellectually stimulating curriculum with a global focus designed to develop independent, thoughtful global citizens.
+ICS provides an intellectually stimulating curriculum with a global focus designed to develop independent and thoughtful global citizens.
 They emphasize second language acquisition and integrate arts, ideas, and histories from around the world.
 47% of students are black, 23% are white, 17% are Hispanic, and 5% are Asian.
-Springboard welcomes ICS as a new program site in 2015.
+Springboard has partnered with ICS since 2015.

 People for People Charter School

 The underlying purpose of the People for People Charter School is to equip students with a challenging educational experience in which the fundamentals of entrepreneurship are a primary focus.
 Economic, community, and career education are being integrated into all subject areas in each grade.
 Students will acquire the necessary knowledge, skills, and interests through a highly innovative program.
 95% of students are black, and 78% are eligible for free or reduced-price lunch.
-Springboard welcomes People For People as a new program site in 2015.
+Springboard has partnered with People for People since 2015.

 Saint Malachy Catholic School

 Saint Malachy Catholic Elementary School has been located in North Philadelphia since 1861.
 As a Catholic elementary school, they empower our students to do their best to learn, and to apply their knowledge, values, and God-given talents to meet the challenges of a morally complex 21st century.
 They are dedicated to providing a family-oriented environment that encourages academic excellence.
 98% of students are black.
 Springboard welcomed Saint Malachy as a program site in 2015 through a partnership with Independence Mission Schools.
 Saint Malachy was also one of 4 schools to host Springboard Afterschool in 2015.